 Those with backgrounds in political science can find jobs lobbying the government on behalf of interest groups and other non-government organizations.
 These individuals work closely with various stages of government, negotiating with elected officials and influencing policy to advance the goals of their employers or clients.
 This career does not necessarily require the completion of a graduate degree, though it could help in getting a job.
 Courses in political theory, political economy, international relations and government procedures could apply for aspiring lobbyists.
 Other crucial skills include public speaking and networking skills.
-The median annual salary for lobbyists in November of 2013 was $69,904, as reported by PayScale.com, with most making between $36,735 and $125,491 a year.
+The median annual salary for lobbyists in February 2014 was $62,697, as reported by PayScale.com.

 A political science degree can often lead to a career in business, with banking, advertising, personnel and public relations as possible employment goals.
 Political science students seeking to enter the business world usually need superb verbal and written communication skills as well as a high-level understanding of mathematics and economics.
 Computers skills are also valuable in business professions.
 This is a very competitive field, and a graduate degree, while not a strict requirement, can be an aid in job acquisition and might lead to advanced positions, such as corporate management.